I

 Autism masking can occur in multiple situations, but most often in social settings where an autistic person may feel pressure to conform to social norms and hide their traits.
 Some of the most common situations include:

-Some other situations where autistic people may rely on masking as a coping mechanism are interconnected with the most common scenarios like socialising, job training, workshops, meetings, and other group activities.
-However, it is essential to remember that these situations can vary based on people’s experiences and preferences and not every autistic person will engage in masking in the same way.
+It is essential to remember that these situations can vary based on people’s experiences and preferences, and not every autistic person will engage in masking in the same way.
+But the most common question is: why do these situations trigger masking?

 The Role of Masking in Managing Social Situations

 Camouflaging autistic traits often happens in managing social situations.
-On the one hand, it can provide help and possibly comfort to navigate social interactions and reduce the possibility of getting an adverse reaction or feeling socially excluded.
+On the one hand, it can help navigate social interactions and reduce the risk of an adverse reaction or feeling socially excluded.
 It is also a way to cope with sensory challenges and communication difficulties in various social settings.
+When masking specific behaviours, which are soothing and comforting to autistic people, like autistic stimming or facial expressions, may be taken as ‘strange’ for neurotypicals.
+This is the turning point where the autistic person feels the need to hide their behaviours that are not considered as the norm, and start mimicking the desired behaviours of people around them, to avoid judgment for their sensory differences.

 The Impact on Mental Health